If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 There are some amazing trails near the village of Köveskál on the Balaton uplands.

 Almost all the beaches on Lake Balaton are grassy with playgrounds.
-Some of them offer a host of water activities like kayaking, paddle boating, and surfing.
+Some of them offer a variety of water activities, such as kayaking, paddle boating, and surfing.

 They are open from May through October.

-The Balaton Association award the Blue Wave Flags (Kék Hullám Zászló) to the best beaches on the Balaton every season.
-You can check the list of best beaches on the Hungarian sea’s shores here.
+The Balaton Association awards the Blue Wave Flags (Kék Hullám Zászló) to the best beaches on the Balaton every season.
+You can check the list of the best beaches on the Hungarian Sea’s shores here.

 We spent time on Fonyód Sándortelepi Panorama Beach.
 It was clean and well-maintained.